 A new Department was created in the Ministry of Defence on 22nd September,2004 in order to pay focused attention to the welfare and resettlement of ESM.
 It is mandated to formulate and implement various policies and programmes for the welfare and resettlement of Ex-Servicemen in the country.
 The Department consists of two Divisions i.e. (i) Resettlement Division; and (ii) Pension Division.
 It has 3 Attached offices namely, KendriyaSainik Board Secretariat (KSB Sectt.), Directorate General of Resettlement, (DGR) and Central Organisation, Ex-servicemen Contributory Health Scheme (CO, ECHS).

-The Kendriya Sainik Board (KSB) is responsible for the welfare of the Ex-servicemen and their dependents and also for administration of welfare funds.
-The KSB is assisted in its task by 32 Rajya Sainik Boards (RSBs) and 376 Zila Sainik Boards (ZSBs), which are under the administrative control of respective State Governments/Union Territory Administrations.
-The Government of India bears 75% of the expenditure incurred on the organization of RSBs in respect of the States of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Uttarakhand, Jammu & Kashmir and Himachal Pradesh and 60% for other States/UTs while the remaining expenditure is borne by respect State Governments since welfare and resettlement of ESM is the joint responsibility of the Central Government and State Governments.
+2. KSB Sectt. is responsible for the welfare of Ex-Servicemen and their dependents and also for the administration of welfare funds.
+It is assisted in its task by 32 RajyaSainik Boards (RSBs) and 392 ZilaSainik Boards (ZSBs), which are under the administrative control of respective State Governments/Union Territory Administrations.
+The Government of India shares 75% of the expenditure incurred on the maintenance of RSBs in respect of the States of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Tripura, Sikkim, Uttarakhand, Jammu & Kashmir, and Himachal Pradesh and 60% for other States/UTs while the remaining expenditure is borne by respect State Governments as welfare and resettlement of ESM is the joint responsibility of the Central Government and State Governments.

 Functions of the department as laid down in Allocation of Business Rules